IgnacioAlbertSmet/Space-Heart-Attack/README.md

 * Allow the user to rate recipes and suggest improvements, use machine learning to update the database based on the score given by many users
 * Advanced feedback to the user using fuzzy logic
 * Automatic ingredients ordering to local groceries with home delivery

-## Awards NOO---> Achievements INSTEAD

-ADAPTAR: This project won the second place of the GovTech Singapore Hackathon 2017, a 3-days event focused on idea development and implementation.

 ## Credits